m-m-adams/EEE499_lab_one_embedded_intro/README.md

 3. Your possible states are :
    1. Fade in and out over 3 seconds
    2. Blink every two seconds
-   3. Toggle on button press
+   3. Toggle On button press
 7. Transitions are:
    4. While the LED is toggled ON, long pressing the button switches to a fade
-   5. While the LED is toggled ON, double pressing the button quickly switches to blinking
+   5. While the LED is toggled ON, Double pressing the button quickly switches to Blinking
-   6. While the LED is blinking or fading, pressing the button switches back to toggle mode in the ON state
+   6. While the LED is Blinking or Fading, pressing the button switches back to toggle mode in the ON state
-   7. While the LED is blinking or fading, holding the button switches to toggle mode in the off state
+   7. While the LED is Blinking or Fading, holding the button switches to toggle mode in the Off state

 Requirements:
    1. All four button/LED pairs should be their own state machine